 - Online sponsorship

-You should always look at a mix of all 3 types to cover the touch points where your target audience will likely to be.
-More importantly, never have all your marketing eggs in one basket.
+You should always consider using a range of owned, earned and paid online marketing to cover the touch points where your target audience is likely to be.
+In other words, don't put all of your marketing eggs in one basket.

 For example, a local hairdresser could aim for a mix of: